uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/_after_you_have_applied.md

 * evidence of your qualifications or equivalent

 You may be invited to attend an interview.
 Providers will be looking for qualities that would make you a good teacher, and evidence of relevant skills.

-Teacher training advisers can help you prepare for interviews, and support you through the whole application process.